Triggering tasks from Supabase database webhooks

 Follow the CLI instructions, selecting the same project you added your prod

-secret key to, and once complete you should see your new edge function deployment in your Supabase edge functions dashboard.
+secret key to, and once complete you should see your new Edge Function deployment in your Supabase Edge Functions dashboard.

 In your Supabase project dashboard, click ‘Project settings’